Welcome to our guide to Plumpton Racecourse.

 How To Get To Plumpton Racecourse

-Plumpton Racecourse is easily accessible despite its somewhat rural location, and is well signposted from the M23/A23 and A27.
-The railway station opposite is served by frequent trains from London Victoria to Lewes, making it an easy daytrip for many – and it’s walkable from the station in about three minutes!
+- By rail – The railway station opposite is served by frequent trains from London Victoria to Lewes, making it an easy day trip for many – and it’s walkable from the station in about three minutes!

-On racedays, the course is served by a direct minibus service from Brighton.
+- Minibus – on race days, the course is served by a direct minibus service from Brighton.
 This is run by a private firm, Chariots Chaffeurs, and is popular, but must be booked in advance.
 A return ticket is £5 and can be arranged by contacting the firm directly.

-Hotels near Plumpton Racecourse
+Hotels near Plumpton

 The nearest accommodation is The Bull Inn in Ditchingham, but also nearby you’ll find The Blacksmith’s Arms, Premier Inn Burgess Hill and Horsted Place.

 For all of the usual chain hotel options, Brighton offers pretty much all you can name – and there’s lots of independent accommodation and AirBNBs in the city, too.